 If you buy a side, you can have it cut to order - decide which cuts you want, size of roasts, thickness of steaks, how lean the ground beef and many other specifics.
 When you order quarters or eighths, we try to include as many of your preferred cuts as possible; we won't give you cuts you don't like.

 Cost is based on the actual hanging weight.
 The meat cuts you get average 65% of the hanging weight.
 (See explanation on left for more about hanging weight and take-home meat cuts).
 Sides cost $5.90 per pound of hanging weight (the hanging weight is usually 230 and 250 pounds).
 Quarters (half that weight) are $6.10 per pound and eighths $6.45.
 A side should fit easily in 8 to 10 cubic feet of freezer space.
 Allow 5 for a quarter, 3 for an eighth.
 You could have less, but it would be a little harder to find the cuts easily.

 We sell a 20-pound pack for $240 which includes a mixture of steaks, ground beef and other cuts.
 When you pick it up, we go through the cuts with you to make sure you like them all.

-We don't often have much extra ground beef.
-When we do, we sell it in 20 pounds packs (in one pound packages.)
-Twenty pounds costs $155.
+We don't always have extra ground beef.
+When we do, we sell it in 20 pounds packs (in one pound packages) for $155.

-We only have meat from late summer through January.
-We encourage you to contact us as early as possible to avoid a long wait for your order.
+We encourage you to contact us as early as possible

 Contact us at: